Reporting elder abuse — who to call and what to expect

 You've realized that your parent is being abused.
 Financially, physically, or emotionally.
 Someone is taking advantage of your parent, and your parent is being harmed.
 You want to protect your parent, but you don't know who to call or what will happen if you do.
 You're worried about making things worse.
 You're worried about whether reporting will actually help or whether it will just create more problems.

+Those fears are normal, and they're worth taking seriously.
 Reporting elder abuse is not a simple process, and the outcomes are not always what you hope for.
 Some reports lead to intervention that stops the abuse.
 Some lead to investigations that don't result in action.
 Some lead to situations that get more complicated rather than simpler.
 You need to understand what you're doing before you do it and what you can realistically expect.

 Elder abuse is illegal in all states.
 It includes physical abuse, sexual abuse, emotional abuse, neglect, financial exploitation, and abandonment.
 Each type of abuse is handled by different agencies and processes.
 Financial abuse might be handled by Adult Protective Services.
 Physical abuse might be handled by law enforcement.
 Medical neglect might be handled by healthcare providers or social services.